 Weekend programming now features popular new shows such as This American Life, Radiolab, Milk Street Radio, A Way with Words and Live Wire.
 We’ve also expanded local hosting for Morning Edition and All Things Considered.
 This exciting new line-up is sure to answer all your news and information needs.

 89.9 FM CLASSICAL WMUK

 Kalamazoo’s only dedicated 24/7 classical music station.

-WMUK will be bringing a new dedicated classical music station WMUK 89.9 FM and WMUK HD-2, doubling the amount of classical programming to our audience.
-To celebrate, we’re adding new shows like SymphonyCast from American Public Media, and the return of Pipedreams.
+WMUK has brought a new dedicated classical music station WMUK 89.9 FM and WMUK HD-2, doubling the amount of classical programming to our audience.
+To celebrate, we’ve added new shows like SymphonyCast from American Public Media, and the return of Pipedreams.

-Live Metropolitan Opera Radio broadcasts will also find a new home on this channel.
+Live Metropolitan Opera Radio broadcasts also finds a new home on this channel.
 This brand new classical music service is also being simulcast on the secondary HD-2 audio channel of 102.1 FM.
 (More than half of all new cars are now factory-installed with HD Radios.)

 OUR MISSION FOR 2020